Meaning of Net Book Value

 Accumulated depreciation for 2 years (01/01/18- 31/12/19) = $3800 x 2 = $7600

 Importance of Net Book Value

 The netbook value of the asset is one of the financial measures to determine the valuation of the company.
-It can either used for valuing particular assets or all the assets of the company.
-It is calculated for tangible assets such as land, building and machinery etc. And also for intangible assets such as goodwill, patent etc.
+It can either be used to value particular assets or all the company’s assets.
+It is calculated for tangible assets such as land, buildings, machinery, etc. And also for intangible assets such as goodwill, patents, etc.

 The company valuation is based on the net book value of its assets at the time of the liquidation.

 There are certain drawbacks of Net Book Value.

 The NBV of the assets is not the same as the market value of the asset.
 The assets are recorded at cost on the balance sheet and gradually depreciated.
 Thus, these are not updated ones with changes in the price.
 So, if a company acquires a lot of real estate listed on the balance sheet, it may report a net book value far less than its current market value.

 From the growth perspective of a company, it is not a good indicator.
 As the NBV used for the valuation of a company can be lower than the company’s earning potential.

 There can be a miscalculation of the NBV of the asset.
 There are several compliances with laws and standards applicable to determine the book value.
 So, sometimes it is difficult to derive the book value, and using it for base calculation may lead to a wrong decision.